-Anal fissures are a common complaint that can happen at any age.
-They’re more likely between the ages of 15 and 40.
+Anal fissures are a common complaint that can happen at any age, affecting one in 10 people.
+They’re more likely between the ages of 15 and 40 and affect both men and women.
 Pregnancy and childbirth can increase the risk of anal fissures.

 In most cases, anal fissures aren’t serious and heal quickly, without the need for treatment.
-If you’ve any concerns, or an anal fissure hasn’t healed after six weeks (a chronic anal fissure), see your GP.
+If you have any concerns, or an anal fissure hasn’t healed after six weeks (a chronic anal fissure), see your GP.

 The main anal fissure symptoms are: